YetAnotherSpieskowcy/travel-agency-app/README.md

 docker compose up
 ```

-Website will be available at port 8080.
+Site will be available at port 8080.

 ## See also